evamh/ACNH-NPC-Generator/README.md

 1. The images in the original dataset were all of different sizes, and so required image preprocessing to get them to the same size.
 2. The images were not all aligned at the eye level.
 As a result, the models struggled to find a common point to build new images from.
 This was apparent in the reconstructions of the simple and variational autoencoders.
 3. All of the mdoels required tweaking for this specific dataset, including flattening and reshaping the data at different points in the architecture.
+4. The entire dataset was relatively small, and even more so for training.
+More instances of villagers may have improved the performance of the models.

 ## Future avenues

 Future avenues for this project include:
-1. Fine-tuning the autoencoders to capture more detail and fixing the colour channel issue
+1. Fine-tuning the autoencoders to capture more detail and fixing the colour channel issue.
-2. Generating new latent vectors and images from the convolutional autoencoders
+2. Generating new latent vectors and images from the convolutional autoencoders.
-3. Incorporating text-based descriptions of the villagers in order to generate fully developed NPCs
+3. Incorporating text-based descriptions of the villagers in order to generate fully developed NPCs.
-4. Analyzing the latent space to discover where different features lie (for example, how is the animal species encoded?)
+4. Analyzing the latent space to discover where different features lie (for example, how is the animal species encoded?).